tmnpierre/au-bon-deal/README.md

 # "AuBonDeal" Database Documentation

+## Recent Changes

+### Data Validation
+Validation constraints have been added to ensure data integrity in the `users`, `products`, and `orders` tables.
+This includes verifying email address formats and ensuring that product prices and quantities are never negative.

+### Indexing
+Indexes have been created on frequently used columns to improve query performance, such as `username` in the `users` table and `created_at` in the `orders` table.

+### User Deletion Management
+Orders are not deleted when users are removed.
+The relationship between the `users` and `orders` tables has been adjusted to reflect this policy.

 ## Introduction

 The "AuBonDeal" database is a crucial component of the "AuBonDeal" e-commerce application.
 This database stores all the necessary information for the application's operation, including user data, product data, and order data.
 This documentation will guide you through the installation, configuration, and use of this database.